launchcodedev/app-config/CONTRIBUTING.md

 ## Contributing to App Config

-Thank you for your interest in contributing to app-config!
+Thank you for your interest in contributing!

 Below is a 'quick start' guide to developing.
 If there are details that we are missing here, feel free to file an issue or correct mistakes!

 ### Building

 We use `yarn`, and you should too if adding or removing any npm packages.

 ```
+# installs third-party dependencies
 yarn install

-# runs the transpiler, outputs in ./dist
+# builds all sub-packages
 yarn build

-# runs the unit tests
+# runs unit tests
 yarn test

 # runs our linter